Svalorzen/DESOLATOR/README.md

 ﻿#DESOLATOR
-DEcentralized SOLutions And Tactics Of RTS
+DEcentralized SOLutions And Tactics Of RTS (2)

 ##Description
-A track project given in June 2013 for the MSc Artificial Intelligence of the University of Amsterdam.
-In this project we try to extend the approach of C. Jackson and K. Bogert.
-They implemented an application of a Dec-POMDP in a real-time strategy game (Starcraft) using Joint Equilibrium-based Search for Policy (JESP) algorithm.
-We propose to extend this application by applying the same algorithm for heterogeneous teams.
+An extension over the previous project (the one this repo has been forked from).
+Here we try to extend our previous approach to result more flexible and to learn faster and better.

 ##Installation
 ###Step 1: Clone our repository